 Java defines classes within a large hierarchy of classes.
 At the top of the hierarchy is the Object class.
 All classes in Java inherit from the Object class at some level, as you walk up through the inheritance chain of superclasses.
-When we say Class B inherits from Class A, each instance of Class B contains all the fields defined in class B, as well as all the fields defined in Class A. For example, in Figure 1-4, the FullTimeEmployee class contains the id and lastName fields defined in the Employee class, because it inherits from the Employee class.
+When we say Class B inherits from Class A, each instance of Class B contains all the fields defined in class B, as well as all the fields defined in Class A.

+Figure 1-4 illustrates a generic Java class hierarchy.
+The FullTimeEmployee class contains the id and lastName fields defined in the Employee class, because it inherits from the Employee class.
 In addition, the FullTimeEmployee class adds another field, bonus, which is contained only within FullTimeEmployee.